Search

 That which is uncanny is most unnerving.
 It's not demonstrative enough to be out-right terrifying and yet there's an implication that something seems very wrong.
 Or perhaps it would be more accurate to say that something seems very 'odd'.
 It's...
 Continue Reading →

-Dreams: The Anime that Inspired Inception
+PAPRIKA: The Anime that Inspired Inception

 Dirty Gods: Elias Merhige and Drone Horror